ldpercy/year-clock/year-clock.net/readme.md

 year-clock.net
 ==============

-This is the original version by Andy Brice.
+This is the original version by Andy Brice and Ian Brice.

 http://year-clock.net/